-SAT Math ACT (Math) ALEKS PPL GED ® (Math Section) Placement Into the Following Course
+SAT Math ACT (Math) CLT (Quantitative) ALEKS PPL GED ® (Math Section) Placement Into the Following Course

-480 and below 17 and below 0-45 164 and below MATH 010
+480 and below 17 and below 20 and below 0-45 164 and below MATH 010

 490-530 18-21 46-60 MATH 161

 540-600 22-25 61-75 MATH 165,171

 610 and above 26 and above 76-100 MATH 181

-1) If remedial course work was taken at an accredited institution of higher education and the student passed the course, he may be placed in ENGL 101 or MATH 161.

-2) Students not meeting minimum scores will automatically be placed in basic 0-level courses.
-Students without SAT or ACT test scores will automatically be put in 0-level courses.

-3) Students automatically placed in a basic level course will have the option of coming to campus (or online when available) and take a competency/placement test to demonstrate academic ability and be placed in the appropriate 100-level course.

-4) Curricular deficiencies must be satisfied within a student's first 24 hours of college-level coursework at MACU (excluding repeats, pass/fail and 0-level courses).
-Deficiencies not remediated during the specified time period will result in the student being academically suspended from MACU and have to remedy the deficiency before being allowed to return to MACU.

-5) Students who do not have SAT or ACT scores to submit will automatically be placed in the basic English and basic Math courses, but such placement may be challenged by taking a competency/placement exam.
+- 1) If remedial course work was taken at an accredited institution of higher education and the student passed the course, he may be placed in ENGL 101 or MATH 161. - 2) Students not meeting minimum scores will automatically be placed in basic 0-level courses.
+Students without SAT or ACT test scores will automatically be put in 0-level courses. - 3) Students automatically placed in a basic level course will have the option of coming to campus (or online when available) and take a competency/placement test to demonstrate academic ability and be placed in the appropriate 100-level course. - 4) Curricular deficiencies must be satisfied within a student's first 24 hours of college-level coursework at MACU (excluding repeats, pass/fail and 0-level courses).
+Deficiencies not remediated during the specified time period will result in the student being academically suspended from MACU and have to remedy the deficiency before being allowed to return to MACU. - 5) Students who do not have SAT or ACT scores to submit will automatically be placed in the Foundations of English Lab and Foundations of College Mathematics courses, but such placement may be challenged by taking a competency/placement exam.

-The Competency Test used by MACU for English is the Asset test.

-+ Form B2 is used to challenge placement in a 0-level basic course.
-Form C2 is used at the conclusion of a 0-level basic course.
-The writing exam is 36 questions and students choose 1 of 3 essays to write.
-The exam has a 25-minute time limit.
+The Competency Test used by MACU for English Placement is the Diagnostic Test of Standard English.
+The Diagnostic Test of Standard English is used to challenge placement in a 0-level Foundations of English course.
+The Achievement Test of Standard English is used at the conclusion of the 0-level basic course.
+The exam assesses grammar, punctuation, and sentence structure.
+Test takers are given 30 minutes to complete the multiple-choice questions which cover topics like subject-verb agreement, modifiers, parallel structure, and run-on sentences.
+The test is meant to evaluate a student's mastery of core rules of written English.
+A raw score of 35 (70%) or more correct places the student in ENGL 101.